Allen Case: Career

 Buoyed by his role on The Deputy, Case made personal appearances.
 In 1961, he came to Shreveport, Louisiana, to appear on KWKH radio and at the rodeo, at which he played Johnny Horton's guitar.

 In 1977, Case guest-starred on Quincy, M.E. in the second-season episode, "A Good Smack in the Mouth", as Stuart Harrison, the father of a runaway boy who crosses Quincy's path.

 In 1981, Case played Harold Knitzer in The Life and Times of Eddie Roberts, a syndicated television drama.

-Partial Television Appearances
+Partial television appearances

 Business activities

 In the late 1960s, Case went into business manufacturing fur coats for men.
 Furs used in the coats included wolf, Norwegian seal, muskrat, and sheared rabbit.
 Prices ranged from $350 to $1,250.
-During his theatrical career, Case designed his own clothes, and as the menswear market changed, he thought the time was ripe to express his own ideas and designs.

 Personal life

 On September 22, 1961, Case married Bobbie Jones.
 They had a daughter, and they divorced on June 27, 1979.

 Death

 While on vacation, he died after suffering a heart attack in Truckee, California, at the age of 51.